ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

         ,[Sms_Count]
         ,[Email_Count]
         ,[Call_Count]
-        ,[Last_Channel]
-        ,[Second_Last_Channel]
+        ,[Previous_Channel]
-    FROM [CampaignManagement].[dbo].[market_touchdown_agg]
+    FROM [Campaign].[dbo].[CM_AD]
     ```

     d.	**step3_training_evaluation.R**:  Builds the Random Forest & Gradient Boosting models and identifies the champion model.
 Displays an ROC curve and confusion matrix for each model.

     e.   **step4_campaign_recommendations.R**: Creates 63 combinations for each lead: 7 Days x 3 Times x 3 Channels = 63.
 Each combination is scored with the best model and the combo with the highest conversion probability is used as the recommendation for that lead.
 Results from this step are stored in the **Recommendations** database table.
-This script will take somewhere between 7-8 minutes with the default 100K leads.
+This script may take some time to complete, depending on your machine resources.

 6. Run each script in order.
 Note some may take some time to finish.
 You’ll know they are done when you put cursor in the Console area (labeled “R Interactive” in RTVS)  and it is no longer spinning.
 Also when done you’ll see the command prompt “>” ready for the next interactive command.
 <br/>